 The Americans with Disabilities (ADA) is, it is a civil rights law that was established in 1990 that “prohibits discrimination against individuals with disabilities in all areas of public life, including jobs, schools, transportation, and all public and private places that are open to the general public.”
 While the ADA protects all individuals with all types of disabilities, we will discuss the portions of the ADA that applies to Deaf people.

 So, do you as a business need to provide accommodations to ensure all patrons have equal access?
 The answer is a simple but sweet “yes”.
 It is your responsibility to make sure all customers are able to access every part of your business, whether it is providing an interpreter/captioning, making your building accessible for individuals who use a wheelchair or having braille signs for individuals who are blind and need to find their way throughout the building.
 Per the ADA, businesses are also responsible for covering the cost of the accommodations – it is never the customer’s responsibility.
-To receive resources or to learn more about the ADA, check out their website at https://adata.org/learn-about-ada.
+To receive resources or to learn more about the ADA, check out What is the Americans with Disabilities Act (ADA)?.